-Otherwise, for each Open in Lease.LeaseOpens, if Open.Connection is NULL, Open.IsResilient is FALSE and Open.IsPersistent is FALSE, the server MUST close the Open as specified in section 3.3.4.17 for the following cases:
+If no connection is available, for each Open in Lease.LeaseOpens, if Open.Connection is NULL, Open.IsResilient is FALSE and Open.IsPersistent is FALSE, the server MUST close the Open as specified in section 3.3.4.17 for the following cases:

-- Open.IsDurable is FALSE. - Lease.BreakToLeaseState does not contain SMB2_LEASE_HANDLE_CACHING and Open.IsDurable is TRUE.
+- Open.IsDurable is, Open.IsResilient, and Open.IsPersistent are all FALSE. - Lease.BreakToLeaseState does not contain SMB2_LEASE_HANDLE_CACHING and Open.IsDurable is TRUE.

-If Lease.LeaseOpens is not empty, the server MUST construct a Lease Break Notification (section 2.2.23.2) message to send to the client.
+If Lease.LeaseOpens is not emptyOtherwise, the server MUST construct a Lease Break Notification (section 2.2.23.2) message to send to the client.